Detecting Local Insights from Global Labels: Supervised & Zero-Shot Sequence Labeling via a Convolutional Decomposition: Methods

-Each token $t_1,\ldots,t_n,\ldots,t_N$ in the sentence is represented by a $D$-dimensional vector, where $N$ is the length of the sentence\footnote{We use ``document'' and ``sentence'' interchangeably in this section.
-In the error detection experiments, most instances are in fact a single sentence, whereas in the sentiment analysis experiments, most of the instances consist of multi-sentence documents.}, including padding symbols, as necessary.
-The convolutional layer is then applied to this $\reals^{D \times N}$ matrix, using a filter of width $K$, sliding across the $K$-sized ngrams of the input.
-The convolution results in a feature map $\boldh_m \in \reals^{N-K+1}$ for each of $M$ total filters.
+We use a CNN architecture similar to that of \citet{Kim-2014-CNN} over a pre-trained Transformer model \citep{DevlinEtAl-2018-BERT} and fine-tuned word embeddings as our document-level classifier, $F$.
+Each token $\evx_n \in \vx$ in the document, including padding symbols as necessary, is represented by a $D$-dimensional vector, $\vt_n=(\ve^{BERT}, \ve^{word})$, the concatenation of the top hidden layer(s) of a Transformer and a vector of word embeddings, $D=\left| \ve^{BERT} \right | + \left| \ve^{word} \right |$.
+The convolutional layer is then applied to this $\reals^{D \times N}$ matrix, using a filter of width $Q$, sliding across the dense vectors corresponding to the $Q$-sized n-grams of the input.
+The convolution results in a feature map $\vh_m \in \reals^{N-Q+1}$ for each of $M$ total filters.

 We then compute